Osinbajo says perpetrators of Plateau killings won"t go unpunished

 He said perpetrators of the heinous crime would not only be arrested but be made to face justice.

-It would be recalled that within the last two days over 80 persons were killed in the state from attacks on nine communities.
+It would be recalled that within the last two days, over 80 persons were killed in the State from attacks on nine communities.

-Osnibajo, who was in the state to assess the situation and interact with leaders in the state, said perpetrators of the heinous crime would not only be arrested but be made to face justice.
+Osinbajo, who was in the state to assess the situation and interact with leaders, said perpetrators of the heinous crime will not only be arrested but be made to face justice.

 He said that Special Forces have been deployed to restore peace in the state.